Zulu Princess Virgin Test

 & Reed Dance

-Scholarships were awarded to 16 female university students, which are conditional on them remaining virgins….those who received the scholarship would already have been tested as part of an annual Zulu ceremony, where virgin girls and women are pre-selected to perform a reed dance for King Goodwill Zwelithini.
-Learn More BBC.com
+I read in the Los Angeles times about Scholarships being awarded to 16 female university students, with the condition that then keep their virginity….those who received the scholarship would get tested as part of an annual Zulu ceremony, where virgin girls and women are pre-selected to perform a reed dance for King Goodwill Zwelithini.
+Learn More @ BBC.com

 So-called virginity testing, also referred to as hymen, two-finger, or per vaginal examination, is the inspection of the female genitalia to assess if the examinee has had or has been habituated to sexual intercourse.
 The two most common techniques are inspection of the hymen for size or tears, and two-finger vaginal insertion to measure size of the introitus or laxity of the vaginal wall.
 Both techniques are performed under the belief that there is a specific appearance of genitalia that demonstrates habituation to sexual intercourse [1, 2]. reproductive-health-journal.biomedcentral.com * wikipedia.org/Virginity_test *